 There are two major macro challenges you need to solve as a Shopify dropship e-commerce entrepreneur.
 Supply and demand.
-First, you need to build out your merchandise mix aka supply.
-Once you have secured a differentiated merch mix you should begin building out your demand/marketing systems.
-In this post, we will focus on how you build your initial supply by finding and closing dropship vendors.
+First, you need to build out your merchandise mix, aka supply.
+Once you have secured a differentiated merch mix, you should begin building your demand/marketing systems.
+This post will focus on how you build your initial supply by finding and closing dropship vendors.

 There are so many e-commerce marketplaces in 2020 that finding dropship partners should be relatively painless.
-A major question you need to account for is “Does the vendor actually dropship?”
+A major question you need to account for is, “Does the vendor actually drop ship?”
 I would also think through your ideal vendor/customer profile (ICP).
-If you are just getting started it does not make sense to hit up large vendors as you won’t be able to drive the volume they are looking for.
-I’m not saying don’t go after your dream vendors but what I am saying is to diversify your outreach efforts.
+If you are just getting started, it does not make sense to hit up large vendors as you won’t drive the volume they are looking for.
+I’m not saying don’t go after your dream vendors, but diversifying your outreach efforts is what I am saying.
 Engage with smaller SMB vendors as well as a few larger accounts.

-Walmart.com is a nice place to find dropship vendors because a lot of the inventory listed on the marketplace is dropshipped.
-Another question to think through when looking for dropship vendors is “Is the vendor name clearly listed on the marketplace?”
-This is incredibly important otherwise it will be pretty challenging to contact the vendor.
+Walmart.com is a nice place to find dropship vendors because many of the inventory listed on the marketplace is dropshipped.
+Another question to think through when looking for drop ship vendors is, “Is the vendor name clearly listed on the marketplace?”
+This is incredibly important; otherwise, it will be pretty challenging to contact the vendor.

-In the early stages of your e-commerce business reducing complexity can make the difference between success and failure.
+In the early stages of your e-commerce business, reducing complexity can make the difference between success and failure.
 A “simple” way to hack your supply-side scaling is through distributors.
 These vendors represent 100s or 1000s of SKUs.
-You do one deal with the right distributor and bang your supply is in-place.
+You do one deal with the right distributor, and bang, your supply is in place.
 Now you have one partner to manage and coordinate with versus 100s.
 I can attest to making this mistake with my company Shop Hacker.
-When building the Shop Hacker Shopify app I went out and closed 50+ eLearning instructors and the complexity grew quickly before I really had the demand side figured out.
+When building the Shop Hacker Shopify app, I closed 50+ eLearning instructors, and the complexity grew quickly before I really had the demand side figured out.

-Anywho…Distributors tend to have economies of scale so they have lower COGS (cost of good sold) and lower shipping costs.
+Anywho…Distributors tend to have economies of scale, so they have lower COGS (cost of goods sold) and lower shipping costs.
 This means you will have more competitively priced products due to your distributor’s scale and lower cost structure.
 You can Google “dropship distributors” and should find a handful.

 Conferences are a solid targeted way to find your ideal Shopify dropship vendors.
-You can attend the conference or you can use the exhibitor list as a vendor lead list.
-My favorite conference for finding dropship vendors is CES but there is a myriad of conferences around the world where you can find these partners.
+You can attend the conference, or you can use the exhibitor list as a vendor lead list.
+My favorite conference for finding dropship vendors is CES, but there are many conferences worldwide where you can find these partners.
 Typically my process is:

 - Scrape exhibitor list